Visit Cape Town And Discover South Africa's Charming Mother City

 Dance The Night Away

 If you have socialising on the agenda, Cape Town's vibrant and diverse nightlife does not disappoint.
-This vibey city doesn't need much sleep and generally, the party in the city centre areas of Loop, Lang, Bree and Waterkant Streets start an hour or so before midnight.
+This vibey city doesn't need much sleep and generally, the party in the city centre areas of Loop, Long, Bree and Waterkant Streets start an hour or so before midnight.

 De Waterkant, Green Point and Sea Point are also nightlife stalwarts where you will not be left all alone in the middle of the night.